 The best way to lose baby weight fast, is by doing what mums do best – lots of things at the same time!
-You apply your juggling skills every minute of the day looking after your family, your work + your life, so apply it to your baby weight loss efforts!
+You apply your juggling skills every minute of the day looking after your family, your work and your life, so apply it to your baby weight loss efforts!

 Why?
 2 Reasons:

 If you do ever manage (or feel inclined) to get to a gym, you’ll be familiar with the machines.
 The ones that you sit (usually) on whilst working one muscle or small group of muscles.
 You pin down your legs whilst raising your feet repetitively.
-You sit + pull 2 pads in front of you.
+You sit and pull 2 pads in front of you.
 You lie on your front, pinned down in various places, as you tuck your feet to your butt.

-These machines have a specific purpose: to isolate + work one muscle whilst supporting or holding the rest of your body.
+These machines have a specific purpose: to isolate and work one muscle whilst supporting or holding the rest of your body.
 There are 700 or so muscles in your body, around 200 of which will ever be discussed in a gym.
 A massage therapist or specialist will know about another 100 or so…

 That’s a long time in the gym if you’re going to work them one at a time